-13 Best Vitamin C Serums of 2018 for Ageless Skin
+The Best Organic Vitamin C Serums of 2022 for Every Skin Type

 What do Gisele Bundchen, Adriana Lima, and Halle Berry all have in common?
 They all use Vitamin C serums as a part of their skin care routines and credit the serum for their seemingly ageless skin.
 They aren’t wrong, either.
 A potent and expertly formulated Vitamin C serum has the potential to transform your skin rapidly.
 Unlike many skin care ingredient trends, the benefits of Vitamin C serums are proven and well-documented.
 Vitamin C is naturally found in our skin and it works in three major ways: to protect the skin from UV sun damage, to brighten the skin and reduce pigmentation, and to increase collagen production (thus, reducing wrinkles).
 There are many additional benefits of topical Vitamin C usage (such as inflammation reduction, increased skin hydration, and increased healing time), but these pale in comparison to the three major benefits previously mentioned.
 All things considered, just about every skin type can benefit from the addition of Vitamin C in their skin care routines.

 The effectiveness of a Vitamin C serum really comes down to choosing the right product.
 Before purchasing a Vitamin C serum, there are three important things to consider: the type of Vitamin C, the additional ingredients in the formula, and the concentration of Vitamin C.